ajai-d/ai-app-modernization/code-gen-process.md

      - Testing strategy and approaches

 #### **Step 2.5: Style Guide Generation**
-   - Extract existing coding patterns and conventions from the old codebase.
-   - Define modern coding standards and best practices.
+   - If the PRD contains a reference to coding standards, use those.
+Otherwise define coding standards based on modern patterns and best practices.
    - **Output**: Natural language descriptions of:
      - Code organization and file structure
      - Naming conventions for variables, functions, classes